25 July 2022

 • The worker is customarily engaged in an independently established trade, occupation or business.

-Conexis is an award-winning VMS tailored specifically for mid-market contingent workforce programsLeveraging the latest technology, Conexis delivers the expertise, reliability and security of enterprise systems, while offering the flexibility, user friendliness and tailored service you require.
-Conexis delivers enterprise level software - without the enterprise level complexity and cost.
+Leveraging the latest technology, Conexis delivers the expertise, reliability and security of enterprise systems, while offering the flexibility, user friendliness and tailored, personal service you require.
+Learn more about our Company and why organizations Choose Conexis VMS

-Whether you are looking to change your VMS solution, or just getting started, we are here to help.
-Contact Us for a Free No-Obligation Consultation to discuss your workforce challenges (and get immediate actionable insights).
-See how easy Conexis is to use by taking a quick 2 minute Self-Guided Tour, or Book a Personal Demo Today!
+Whether you are looking to Switch your VMS, or just Getting Started, we are here to help.
+Contact Us for a Free No-Obligation ConsultationSee how Easy Conexis is to use by taking a quick 2 minute Self-Guided Online Demo, or Book a Personal Demo Today!

 Additional Articles on this Topic:

-Contingent Workforce Trends | Insights | Best Practices
+Trends | Insights | Best Practices

 Wayne Burgess